Home-buying 101: how to choose the right mortgage lender

-Plus mortgage brokers have regular contact with a wide variety of lenders, some of whom you may not even know about.
-This means they may also be able to get special rates from these lenders due to the volume of business generated (rates that might be lower than you can get on your own).
+The main benefit of working with a brokerage (like Educators Financial Group) is that they save you the time and headache of having to do all the research yourself.
+Plus, mortgage brokers have regular contact with a wide variety of lenders, some of whom you may not even know about.
+This means they may also be able to source special rates from these lenders due to the volume of business generated—rates that might be lower than you could get on your own.

-If the mortgage needs of education members were developed into a lesson, you would get the master class with Educators Financial Group.
+If the mortgage needs of education members were developed into a lesson, you would definitely get the master class with Educators Financial Group.

 Having worked exclusively with education members since 1975, we understand everything from your pay grid and pension to the unique financial challenges you face.
 With that rich history and experience, you can feel confident that your mortgage needs are in good hands with us.